-Recently, first results for the EOS of symmetric nuclear matter between 3-10$\ns$ from functional Renormalization Group (fRG) calculations that are based on QCD became available~\cite{Leon19fRGeos}.
+Recently, first results for the EOS of symmetric nuclear matter between 3 and 10$\ns$ from functional renormalization group calculations that are based on QCD became available\cite{Leon19fRGeos}.
 This offers a very promising future tool to constrain dense neutron-star matter when calculations for asymmetric matter will become available.

-\subsection{Multi-messenger analysis of astrophysical data}
+\textbf{Multi-messenger analysis of astrophysical data}

-To constrain the set of EOSs derived from chiral EFT with astrophysical data, we use a multi-step procedure in which results from individual steps are used as prior for the next part of the analysis~\cite{Dietrich:2020lps}, see Fig.~\ref{fig:astro_steps}.
+To constrain the set of EOSs derived from chiral EFT with astrophysical data, we use a multi-step procedure in which results from individual steps are used as a prior for the next part of the analysis\cite{Dietrich:2020lps} (Extended Data Fig.~\ref{fig:astro_steps}).
 First, we incorporate constraints on the maximum mass of neutron stars.
-For this, we implement the mass measurements of the heavy radio pulsars PSR~J0348+4042~\cite{Antoniadis:2013pzd} and PSR~J1614-2230~\cite{Arzoumanian:2017puf}.
-We do not include the mass measurement of PSR~J0740+6620~\cite{Fonseca2021} since we make use of the NICER and XMM mass-radius information of PSR~J0740+6620~\cite{Miller:2021qha,Riley:2021pdl} at a later stage.
-The combination of these observations~\cite{Dietrich:2020lps,Tews:2020ylw} of high-mass neutron stars provides a lower bound on the maximum mass of neutron stars.
-In contrast, an upper bound of the maximum mass is obtained from the observation of the merger remnant of the neutron-star merger GW170817~\cite{Rezzolla:2017aly}.
-Among other arguments, the observation of a bright, red kilonova component and the observation of a short gamma-ray burst 2 seconds after the merger of the two neutron stars indicate that the remnant experienced a delayed ($\mathcal{O}(100\rm ms)$) collapse to a black hole, so that an upper limit on the maximum mass can be derived.
-The combined estimate of the maximum mass, $2.21^{+0.10}_{-0.13}M_{\odot}$ at $68\%$ uncertainty, already provides important information about the internal structure of neutron stars and disfavors both too stiff and too soft EOSs, i.e., EOSs with too large and too small pressures, respectively.
+For this, we implement the mass measurements of the heavy radio pulsars PSR~J0348+0432 (ref.\cite{Antoniadis:2013pzd}) and PSR~J1614-2230 (ref.\cite{Arzoumanian:2017puf}).
+As we make use of the NICER and XMM mass-radius information of PSR~J0740+6620 (refs.\cite{Miller:2021qha,Riley:2021pdl}) at a later stage, we do not include the mass measurement of PSR~J0740+6620 (ref.\cite{Fonseca2021}) to avoid double counting.
+The combination of these observations\cite{Dietrich:2020lps,Tews:2020ylw} of high-mass neutron stars provides a lower bound on the maximum mass of neutron stars.
+By contrast, an upper bound of the maximum mass is obtained from the observation of the merger remnant of the neutron-star merger GW170817 (ref.\cite{Rezzolla:2017aly}).
+Among other arguments, the observation of a bright, red kilonova component and the observation of a short gamma-ray burst 2 s after the merger of the two neutron stars indicate that the remnant experienced a delayed ($\mathcal{O}(100\rm ms)$) collapse to a black hole, so that an upper limit on the maximum mass can be derived.
+The combined estimate of the maximum mass, $2.21^{+0.10}_{-0.13}M_{\odot}$ at $68\%$ uncertainty, already provides important information about the internal structure of neutron stars and disfavours both too stiff and too soft EOSs (that is, EOSs with too large and too small pressures, respectively).